 More details on the trial and bus at the main article, Volvo 7900 Electric.

-Finnish manufacturer Linkker has indicated that a trial of its opportunity-charging electric bus will be trialled in Singapore, as part of a “project with a local partner with Autonomous Drive endgame”.
-Such a trial has yet to be announced.
+ST Engineering (Land Systems) are bringing in several electric buses as a testbed for autonomous bus development.
+The electric bus will be based off the Linkker 12+, a full-size electric city bus made by Finnish manufacturer Linkker.
+The company has indicated that a trial of its opportunity-charging electric bus will be trialled in Singapore, as part of a “project with a local partner with Autonomous Drive endgame” believed to be referring to ST Engineering (Land Systems).

 Opportunity Charging in Europe

 Opportunity charging of electric buses is gaining popularity in Europe with bus manufacturers producing buses capable of supporting overhead charging.
 One such overhead charging platform is OppCharge, an open and competition-neutral interface supplied by Swiss-Swedish engineering group ABB.
 By being compatible with multiple bus manufacturers, Oppcharge offers bus operators choice and flexibility of buses without the need to modify existing charging infrastructure.
 These overhead pylon chargers with extendable pantographs are usually installed at the end stops of bus routes, allowing buses to quickly receive a full charge in-between trips.

 Charging is fully automatic and secured by a two-way WiFi communication sequence.
 The driver gets a clear indication in order to stop within the specified ± 200 mm from the reference point.
 The charging sequence is started by activating the parking brake, and the driver can interrupt it at any time.